John Willems

 The contractor claimants in two ICC arbitration proceedings against Libya and Libyan state-owned entities.
 Both tribunals found the State of Libya to be liable for the full amount of the obligations of the separate legal entities;

-The Roads Department of Georgia in ongoing ICC arbitrations against contractors under the FIDIC Pink Book form of construction contract;
+The Roads Department of Georgia in successful ICC arbitrations against three contractors under the FIDIC Pink Book form of construction contract;

 B3 Croatian Courier, a Dutch investor, in its ICSID claim B3 Croatian Courier Cooperatif U.A v.
 Croatia, relating to an investment in the postal sector;